engineerlondon/engineerlondon.github.io/_posts/2019-11-18-Quick-Sort.markdown

 # Back up the stack to Sort
 * `if (left < index - 1)` left 4, is less than index - 1 (5).
-* We go through the partition proccess again with 4 and 5, resulting in no change, but index being set to 5.
+* We go through the partition process again with 4 and 5, resulting in no change, but index being set to 5.
 * index = 5, left = 4, right = 5, `if (left < index - 1)` == false, `if (index < right)` == false, so return back up.
 * We return up again, and again, and we are finally done.